Graphite: Refractories

 The use of graphite as a refractory (heat-resistant) material began before 1900 with graphite crucibles used to hold molten metal; this is now a minor part of refractories.
 In the mid-1980s, the carbon-magnesite brick became important, and a bit later the alumina-graphite shape.
 As of 2017 the order of importance is: alumina-graphite shapes, carbon-magnesite brick, Monolithics (gunning and ramming mixes), and then crucibles.

 Crucibles began using very large flake graphite, and carbon-magnesite bricks requiring not quite so large flake graphite; for these and others there is now much more flexibility in the size of flake required, and amorphous graphite is no longer restricted to low-end refractories.
 Alumina-graphite shapes are used as continuous casting ware, such as nozzles and troughs, to convey the molten steel from ladle to Mold, and carbon magnesite bricks line steel converters and electric-arc furnaces to withstand extreme temperatures.
 Graphite blocks are also used in parts of blast furnace linings where the high thermal conductivity of the graphite is critical to ensuring adequate cooling of the bottom and hearth of the furnace.
 High-purity monolithics are often used as a continuous furnace lining instead of carbon-magnesite bricks.

 The US and European refractories industry had a crisis in 2000–2003, with an indifferent market for steel and a declining refractory consumption per tonne of steel underlying firm buyouts and many plant closures.
 Many of the plant closures resulted from the acquisition of Harbison-Walker Refractories by RHI AG and some plants had their equipment auctioned off.
 Since much of the lost capacity was for carbon-magnesite brick, graphite consumption within the refractories area moved towards alumina-graphite shapes and Monolithics, and away from the brick.
 The major source of carbon-magnesite brick is now China.
 Almost all of the above refractories are used to make steel and account for 75% of refractory consumption; the rest is used by a variety of industries, such as cement.

-According to the USGS, US natural graphite consumption in refractories comprised 12,500 tonnes in 2010.
+According to the United States Geological Survey (USGS), US natural graphite consumption in refractories comprised 12,500 tonnes in 2010.